-- Methods and measures to engage with European citizens to capture their mobility needs in the context of economic, social and environmental objectives at national, regional and local levels.
-Guidance on how to engage with citizens on CCAM solutions aiming to address these needs.
-Evolution over time is taken into account. - Detailed, robust and documented knowledge (e.g. knowledge maps) of users' and implementers' expectations, concerns and desires with regard to CCAM solutions for the mobility of persons and goods, with special attention to the needs of vulnerable users and under-researched groups, including women, disabled persons, and the elderly, but also ethnic minorities, persons from low income backgrounds, persons with varying digital literacy and skills, and those living in rural or peri-urban areas.
-This knowledge is to be integrated into the design and development of CCAM solutions to support these specific needs. - Tools that support CCAM developers, deployers and public authorities in implementing usercentred solutions that effectively contribute to societal targets, including equity, and the uptake of CCAM systems at regional level. - A well-founded understanding of effects and impacts (positive as well as negative), benefits and costs of CCAM systems and services (short, medium, long-term). - Methods and indicators to assess the impacts of CCAM solutions on mobility and wider socioeconomic effects (public health, land use/infrastructure need, environmental aspects such as energy use, accessibility, air quality, carbon emissions and impact on economy, employment, working conditions and required skills etc.). - Definition of KPIs incorporating societal targets with individual mobility needs. - Input for the design and evaluation of CCAM partnership activities, in particular for the large-scale demonstrators (ex-ante and ex-post), and for public engagement activities aimed at realistically informing users of CCAM capabilities and expectations. - Recommendations for large-scale demonstration projects to include user and societal aspects taking into account location-specific characteristics of the implementation area, such as local policy targets, population density, and cultural matters. - Framework for building CCAM related awareness, knowledge and competence at all levels of society - from school curricula, training of drivers and future road users, planners, decision makers in public and private contexts.
-Definition of short and long-term demands for updated skills and enhanced knowledge for the range of professions involved with CCAM. - Methods and tools for CCAM developers and manufacturers, authorities, municipalities and citizens, enabling design and decision making based on a sound understanding of all its possible short, medium and long-term impacts, thereby avoiding negative rebound effects, such as discrimination or bias towards certain user groups, like women, the elderly, and disabled persons, but also ethnic minorities, persons from low income backgrounds, persons with varying digital literacy and skills, and those living in rural or peri-urban areas. - Knowledge and understanding of the policy environment fostering CCAM business and labour market dynamism with incentives for increased investment from companies in human capital, supporting mobility and on the job training. - All the above expected outcomes should support the uptake of CCAM solutions (including acceptance and adoption).
+- Detailed, robust and documented knowledge on planning, policy and governance transitions required for real-life implementation of CCAM systems and services.
+This includes, in particular, guidance on the extent, bundling and timing of required policy (e.g., about information provision, infrastructures, operations, services) and governance changes (e.g., about regulations, taxation, administrative structures) at national, regional and local levels for societally beneficial CCAM real-life integration. - Detailed, robust and documented knowledge (e.g. knowledge maps) of citizens', users' and implementers' expectations, concerns and desires with regard to CCAM services and solutions for the mobility of persons and goods, with special attention to the needs of vulnerable users and under-researched groups.
+This knowledge is to be integrated into: - the design and development of CCAM solutions to support these specific needs. - educational and workforce development actions to enable delivery of services. - A well-founded understanding of effects and impacts (positive as well as negative), benefits and costs of CCAM systems and services (short, medium, long-term), profitable business models, and how CCAM can support the Green Deal. - KPIs incorporating societal targets with mobility needs for individuals, be it for their personal transport or for their goods.
+Methods and indicators to assess the impacts of CCAM solutions on mobility and wider socio-economic effects (public health, land use/infrastructure need, environmental aspects such as energy use, accessibility, air quality, carbon emissions and impact on economy, employment, working conditions and required skills etc.). - Recommendations for large-scale demonstration projects of CCAM involving MaaS, to include user and societal aspects taking into account location-specific characteristics of the implementation area, such as local policy targets, population density, and cultural matters. - Methods and tools for CCAM developers and providers, public authorities, municipalities and citizens: These should enable service design, decision making, and implementation of user-centred solutions and business cases that effectively contribute to decarbonisation and the Green Deal, and other societal targets, including equity and inclusiveness, as well as the uptake of CCAM systems at regional level. - Knowledge and understanding of the policy environment fostering CCAM business and labour market dynamism with incentives for increased investment from companies in human capital, supporting mobility and on the job training. - Framework for building CCAM related awareness, knowledge and competence at all levels of society from school curricula, training of persons in the entire mobility service value-chain, users, planners, decision makers in public and private contexts.
+Definition of short and long-term demands for updated skills and enhanced knowledge for the range of professions related to mobility services involving CCAM. - Input for the design and evaluation of CCAM partnership activities, in particular for the large- scale demonstrators (ex-ante and ex-post), and for public engagement activities aimed at realistically informing users of CCAM capabilities and expectations. - All the above expected outcomes should support the uptake and adoption of CCAM services and solutions, and CCAM's contribution to meeting societal targets.

-Cluster 6 "Societal aspects and user needs" lays the foundation for understanding citizens' needs and the expected impacts of CCAM and interacts therefore with all other clusters.
-It provides input in terms of emphasizing topics that need to be investigated in more detail to maximize the benefits to society.
+Cluster 6 "Societal aspects and user needs" lays the foundation for understanding citizens' and society's needs and the expected impacts of CCAM, and interacts therefore with all other clusters.
+It provides input in terms of emphasising topics that need to be investigated in more detail to maximize the benefits to society.
 It also sets boundaries and informs the other clusters about potential unintended effects.

-Early starts of the two R&I actions for Needs and Impact will deliver to all clusters up-to-date and relevant input for the second and third phases of the Programme: future users' needs to be taken into account, and socio-economic impacts for use in pro-active planning of clusters' actions.
+Based on R&I actions for Needs and Impact Cluster 6will deliver to all clusters up-to-date and relevant input for the upcoming phases of the Programme: future users' needs to be taken into account, and socio-economic impacts for use in pro-active planning of clusters' actions.